BIRDS IN SPACE

 ink print on archival paper, 115 x 155 cm, 2024

-Series of five.
+Series of seven.
 Ed.
 5 plus 1 AP